 2.3 What are the sectors and activities that are particularly under scrutiny?
 Are there any sector-specific review mechanisms in place?

 For the sector-specific provisions, please refer to question 2.2.

-The ISB will cover investments in companies (i) involved in vital processes, or (ii) active with sensitive technologies, and (iii) managers of business campuses.
+The Vifo Act covers investments in undertakings (i) involved in vital processes, or (ii) active with sensitive technologies, and (iii) managers of business campuses.

 Vital functions and processes